rodekruis/building-damage-classification-mapillary/README.md

 The merging of multiple submissions from different annotators follows this logic, in pseudo-code
 ```
 for each image and feature:
-  if no annotator mentions it --> no damage
+  if no annotator mentions it --> no fearure damage
-  if any annotator mentions it --> possible damage
+  if any annotator mentions it --> possible feature damage
-  if all annotators mention it --> confirmed damage
+  if all annotators mention it --> confirmed feature damage
 ```
 The merging of multiple features into one overall damage score follows this logic, in pseudo-code
 ```